smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - Apply Authenication and Authorization Policies

 ### EMCO Installation With OpenNESS Flavor
 EMCO supports [multiple deployment options](https://github.com/otcshare/EMCO/tree/main/deployments).
-OpenNESS offers the `central_orchestrator` to automate EMCO build and deployment as below.
+OpenNESS offers the `central_orchestrator` to automate EMCO build and deployment as mentioned below.
 The first step is to prepare one server environment which needs to fulfill the [Preconditions](../../getting-started/network-edge/controller-edge-node-setup.md#preconditions).

 Then Place the EMCO server hostname in `[controller_group]` group in `inventory.ini` file of openness-experience-kit.